1npo/aoc-rs/README.md

 # aoc-rs
-This is my attempt at using Rust to solve Advent of Code puzzles (starting 2024).
+This is my attempt at using Rust to build an Advent of Code puzzle solver.
 It's also my attempt to learn Rust!

 ## Usage
-Run `cargo install aoc-rs-1npo` to download the crate, then use it like this: `aoc-rs <COMMAND> <YEAR> <DAY> <PART>`.
+Run `cargo install aoc-rs-1npo` to download the solver, then use it like this: `aoc-rs <COMMAND> <YEAR> <DAY> <PART>`.
+The first three arguments are required, PART defaults to 1 if absent.

 There are 2 commands, `solve` or `submit`: